DimitrisParaskevopoulos/MLOps-feature-factory/README.md

 # Feature Engineering Pipeline
-This project streamlines the process of feature engineering within a machine learning operations (MLOps) framework using an automated tool named Featuretools.
-It's designed to efficiently generate meaningful features from raw data, facilitating more effective predictive models.
+This project streamlines the process of feature engineering using an automated tool named Featuretools.
+It's designed to efficiently generate meaningful features from relational datasets, facilitating more effective predictive models to support MLOps.

 ## Table of Contents
 - [Getting Started](#getting-started)